hkitago/ColorMark/README.md

 # ColorMark for Safari Extension

-This Safari extension lets you highlight any text on web pages with various colors using the built-in system color picker.
-Highlight key content with ease and share direct links to highlighted sections for precise reference.
-With the latest OS features, highlighting and sharing text has never been easier, making it simple for others to find and understand important information.
+This Safari extension lets you highlight any text on web pages using various colors with the built-in system color picker.
+It’s easy to mark important content and share direct links to your highlighted sections for quick reference.
+Your highlights will stay saved until you remove them manually or the webpage content changes, so they are always ready when you return.
+With the latest OS features, highlighting and sharing text has never been easier, helping others quickly find and understand key information.

-Ideal for educators, students, researchers, and presenters who work with web-based content.
-Whether you’re preparing study materials, sharing research findings, or creating engaging presentations, this extension helps you organize and communicate ideas effectively.
+Perfect for educators, students, researchers, and presenters working with web content.
+Whether you’re preparing study materials, sharing research findings, or creating engaging presentations, this extension helps you organize and share your ideas clearly and effectively.

 ## Installation & Uninstallation